-The «Via Francigena» is one of the 3 main christian pilgrimage trails of the Middle Ages, the main axis leading from Canterbury to Rome.
-This documentation currently covers the stretch from Pontarlier close to the F/CH border across Lausanne to Rome.
+The «Via Francigena» is one of the 3 Christian pilgrimage routes of the Middle Ages, whose main axis leads from Canterbury in England to Rome.
+This documentation initially covers the section from Pontarlier to Rome.

 Itinerary